Adobe Analytics

 EVENT_ENDPOINTBDIA Events endpoint (US/EU specific options available).

 COLUMN_NAMESComma-delimited CSV header list matching all mapped fields in this kit.
-Example (for the standard Starter Kit): timestamp,reportSuiteID,visitorID,userAgent,ipaddress,pageURL,pageName,events,products,purchaseID,currencyCode,referrer,hints.mobile,hints.model,hints.platform,hints.platformversion
+Example (for the standard Starter Kit): timestamp,reportSuiteID,visitorID,userAgent,ipaddress,pageURL,pageName,language,events,products,purchaseID,currencyCode,referrer,hints.mobile,hints.model,hints.platform,hints.platformversion

 • MetaRouter provides all of the event mappings that Adobe Analytics integrations typically require.
 You may add custom events, parameters, or mappings in accordance with Adobe Analytics's API documentation.